 Saving money on Blue Nile is very much like saving money on other diamond retail sites.
 It's all about the stone and metal you choose.

-In the James Allen review, we explain how choosing a stone that’s less than flawless or has a little color to it can save you money.
-You can also play with diamond shape, since fancy shape diamonds typically run cheaper than traditional rounds.
+In the James Allen review, we explain how choosing a stone that's less than flawless or has a little color to it can save you money.
+You can also play with diamond shapes since fancy shape diamonds typically run cheaper than traditional rounds.

 You can also cut the cost by choosing a less expensive metal.
-If you love the look of white metals, for instance, but you don’t have the budget of platinum, consider white gold.
+If you love the look of white metals, for instance, but you don't have the budget for platinum, consider white gold.
 Because platinum is rare and because more of the pure metal is used to make a ring, it is more expensive than white gold, which is made of the more common yellow gold and silver.

 Customizing Your Diamond Engagement Ring

 With all the diamond, setting, and metal options on Blue Nile's site, it stands to reason you can create a pretty unique ring for your intended.